liviaab/backend-crawler/README.md

 ## Routes

-You can test the routes with `postman` using the URLs
+You can test the routes in the browser or with `postman` using the URLs

 `http://localhost:3333/api/v1/courts`